d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 Another way to define hyperparameter types is as bounded distributions, typically uniform or loguniform.
 Methods driven by random search sample independent values from these distributions for every search decision.

-One important data type missing from our running example is `categorical`.
+One data type missing from our running example is `categorical`.
 For example, we could extend it by `activation` of type `categorical(['ReLU', 'LeakyReLU', 'Softplus'])`, in order to specify the non-linear activation functions.
 This data type is for finite parameters, whose values have no ordering or distance relations with each other.